 Data can be captured using PCs with barcode scanner plugged into their USB ports or with ruggedized mobile devices with integral barcode scanners.
 In either case, these devices can be shared between multiple users to record when they start and stop work.

-Simple WIP Batch and Labor tracking is available in the form of the BellHawk WIPS system.
-It is also available as part of the JMTS (Job and Materials Tracking System) which can track the flow of materials and handle the tracking of split batches, which WIPS cannot.
+Simple WIP Batch and Labor tracking is available in the form of the BellHawk SPTS system.
+It is also available as part of the RTOPS (Real-Time Operations Tracking System) which can track the flow of materials and handle the tracking of split batches, which SPTS cannot.

-For more details about WIPS, please see: WIPS Data Sheet (PDF Download)
+For more details about SPTS, please see: SPTS Data Sheet (PDF Download)

-For those situations where tracking the materials consumed and produced on each work order operation, or the tracking of materials flow between operations, or tracking split batches or one-piece flow is required then clients should use the BellHawk JMTS Job and Materials Tracking system.
+For those situations where tracking the materials consumed and produced on each work order operation, or the tracking of materials flow between operations, or tracking split batches or one-piece flow is required then clients should use the BellHawk RTOPS Real-Time Operations Tracking System.